-We set out for Magic Kingdom to check in on what we can expect to find on the quick service menus around the Park, beginning with Main Street USA and the run up to Liberty Square.
+We set out for Magic Kingdom to check in on what we can expect to find on the quick service menus around the Park, beginning with Main Street USA.
 We’ll try some items that the website hasn’t yet reviewed and discuss a few favorites that many of us have hopefully enjoyed over the years.

-Back to Magic Kingdom, you can pull up my recent August 2018 snack update here.
+You can pull up my recent August 2018 snack update here.
 That follows with a September, 2-part update, here, and here.
-These posts will cover what’s new since then, along with a quick refresher when a recent addition is worth revisiting.
+This series of posts will cover what’s new since then, along with a quick refresher when a recent addition is worth revisiting.
 Suffice to say, there’s a lot of options and I think these roundup-style posts are more helpful than immediately “reviewing” whatever minor snack just appeared without any other context.
 Let’s see what we’ve got.

 We begin on Main Street at Casey’s Corner with what I’m hoping is the worst-looking picture of the update.
 The Hot Doggery continues to serve a “Monthly Special Hot Dog,” which now seem to rotate on the same schedule with the new version coming out around the 5th of each month.